Gogo1951/Consumable-Connoisseur/README.md

 # Connoisseur

-Creates macros to use the best food, water, potions, healthstones, soulstones, mana gems, or bandages available to you.
+Creates macros to use the best food, water, potions, healthstones, soulstones, mana gems, scrolls, or bandages available to you.
 Also automatically conjures the right items for low-level friends.

 ![Consumable-Connoisseur](https://github.com/user-attachments/assets/326eb93f-329f-4967-b750-909011a05b01)

 Whether you just leveled up, traded for a Healthstone from a new warlock, or just zoned into Tempest Keep -- your buttons are always ready.

 Connoisseur can even prioritize food that keeps you "Well Fed" if your buff drops off.